 Once the payment is received, the billing process can be marked as completed.
 This can trigger another automation returning the card to the ‘completed’ column on the legal workflow, sending an alert to the legal team to begin work on the case.

 Depending on your area of law, there is likely to be a handful of standard contracts you send out time and time again.
 Some contracts, like NDAs, are relatively standard and can be sent out to different clients with minimal revision.

 Without a workflow in place, what should be a quick process can become overly complex, time-consuming, and unnecessarily costly for the client.

 Without a process for storing, editing, and sending template contracts to clients, you’re going to waste time hunting down the latest template.
-As well, that latest version you need could be in a different team, office or department.
+As well, the latest version you need could be in a different team, office, or department.

-Worse still, unless you are confident that the version of the contract you’ve found is the most up-to-date one- and without any errors, you will waste time reviewing and fixing things in the document before it’s ready to be sent out.
+Or even worse, unless you are confident that the version of the contract you’ve found is updated and without errors, you might waste time reviewing and fixing things in the document before it’s ready to be sent out.

 Contracts are a prime example of how you can use automated workflows across multiple departments to streamline your process and reduce wasted time.
 Here’s how: